 Fuzzing sounds like a magic bullet, and is incredibly powerful when used properly, but in reality it’s difficult to get right - especially when it comes to integrating into your CI/CD pipeline and convincing your developers to adopt it as part of their workflow.

 Current fuzzing tools (open source or otherwise), aren’t very developer friendly, often forcing users to learn completely new testing paradigms, work with low-level structures they don’t understand, and significantly modify their application to get any results at all.
 Add in the need for custom infrastructure code to keep the fuzzer testing applications 24/7, and the set up time becomes too prohibitive for most teams to even consider.

 Fuzzbuzz completely abstracts the complexities of fuzzing, so you don’t have to be a security or infrastructure expert to test your code.
 Fuzzbuzz requires no code to get started (although we do support all of the open source fuzzers), integrates directly into existing developer workflows, and ensures all bugs are reproducible and actionable, so developers don’t waste their time fiddling with infrastructure or chasing false positives.

-Fuzzbuzz uses automation and intelligence to make fuzz testing as developer friendly as possible, but you don’t have to take our word for it - sign up for a demo with the founders by clicking “Get Early Access” in the top right (or shoot me an email [email protected]).
+Fuzzbuzz uses automation and intelligence to make fuzz testing as developer friendly as possible, but you don’t have to take our word for it - sign up for a demo by clicking “Get Early Access” in the top right (or shoot me an email [email protected]).
 We’re onboarding new users every week!